Preview of Employment Cases Pending Before the Supreme Court

 The Symposium was co-sponsored by LegacyTexas, Lockton, and Montgomery Coscia Greilich LLP.

-The topics presented at the Symposium can be viewed below.
+The following topics were presented at the Symposium:

 - 2018 Employment and Labor Law Update: The Year of #MeToo